Skip to main content

 Peloton Tread

-If you’re looking for a treadmill that functions as both an exercise device and a status symbol, you’ll want to consider the Peloton Tread which does both with aplomb.
+If you’re looking for a treadmill that functions as both an exercise device and a status symbol, you should consider the Peloton Tread.
+It does both with aplomb, but that upgrade will cost you, as this treadmill is pricey.

-I thought it looked sleek and sophisticated—if you’re planning on getting a treadmill to keep out in your living room, this is probably the most visually appealing option.
+The Tread looks both sleek and sophisticated—if you’re planning on getting a treadmill to keep out in your living room, this is probably the most visually appealing option.
+The Tread offers more than just looks, though.

-The speed and incline are controlled by knobs on the right and left handrail of the Tread, which you adjust with a twist (or even just a flick of your palm).
+During testing, we appreciated how quick and easy it was to adjust speed and incline, which are controlled by knobs on the right and left handrails.
+With a twist or even just a flick of your palm, you can increase or decrease your speed and incline.
 You can also customize three shortcuts each for your own favorite speed and incline settings on the touchscreen.
-I thought the shortcut buttons were a little small and tough to hit accurately, especially when I was finishing up a sprint interval, but the knobs made it quick and easy enough to change the speed so that I didn’t find myself worrying about the shortcuts too much.
+The shortcut buttons may be a little small and tough to hit accurately, especially when finishing up a sprint interval.
+You may find yourself using the knobs more, though, so you may not need to use the shortcuts often.

-Still, despite its nifty features, the Tread has a few odd quirks.
+Despite its nifty features, the Tread has a few odd quirks.
 Because its screen is so large and extends above the console, it tends to wobble some, especially during high-speed runs.
 And while it has wheels to roll it around, it’s not a folding treadmill, so it's a big space commitment.
+The Tread’s warranty also is a little disappointing, given its price.

 Pros